D3ltA-O5/RoundEnding_FF/README.md

 We welcome contributions from the community!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/D3ltA-O5/RoundEnding_FF/LICENSE) file for more details.

 ## 🛠️ Support

 For support, questions, or to report bugs, please visit the [GitHub Issues page](https://github.com/D3ltA-O5/RoundEnding_FF/issues) or DM me in discord my ds: cyberco.